SmtTheSE/Datathon_Project-Properties-Dataset-/README.md

 ## Future Development

-Additional products will be added as separate folders following the same organizational structure as Product_1.
+Additional products will be added as separate folders following the same organizational structure as Product_1 and Product_2.